effector/effector/docs/api/effector/fromObservable.md

 title: fromObservable
 ---

-Create an event containing all items from an Observable.
+Creates an event containing all items from an Observable.

 #### Arguments